Publishing·

 Several genuine exemptions exist in UK copyright law, but they are narrower than businesses often claim:

-- Domestic use exemption: Music played on a TV or radio in a private home does not require a PRS licence.
-The moment that same TV plays in a waiting room, shop, or office, a licence is required.
+• Domestic use: Music played in a genuinely private home does not require a PRS licence.
+The moment the same TV or radio plays in a waiting room, shop, or office, a licence is required.
+Courts have consistently rejected the argument that radio in a commercial workplace is private use.

-- Religious services: Certain acts of worship are exempt from licensing under the Copyright, Designs and Patents Act 1988.
+• Religious services: Certain acts of worship are exempt under the CDPA.
 Commercial religious broadcasters are not.

 Why Most 'Loopholes' Are Not Loopholes